Comparative Study: NVIDIA And Industry Competitors In Semiconductors & Semiconductor Equipment Industry - NVIDIA (NASDAQ:NVDA)

 -

-The company's revenue growth of 69.18% exceeds the industry average of 19.46%, indicating strong sales performance and market outperformance.
+With a revenue growth of 69.18%, which surpasses the industry average of 20.65%, the company is demonstrating robust sales expansion and gaining market share.

 Debt To Equity Ratio